barrasso/enswallet/README.md

 ## Future work and features

-Some features that I'd like to include in the future:
+Some features to include in a future release:

 - Contact list: send ether directly to friends using their ENS names
 - Reminders for auctions: push notifications for bids and reveals